 Start-up SG Equity

-For start-up Equity scheme, the government may decide to co-invest with qualified independent and third-party investors into promising start-ups.
+For the start-up Equity schemes, the government may decide to co-invest with qualified independent and third-party investors into promising start-ups.

 The program aims to stimulate private sector investments and turn them into innovative Singapore-based start-ups with global market potential.

 |Investment cap for the two types of start-up||$2M||$4M|

 1:1 for investments above that (up to $2 million)

 |7:3 (up to $500K)